An Organization is a logical collection of Users, Teams, Projects, and Inventories, and is the highest level in the Tower object hierarchy.

 An organization has several attributes that may be configured:

-Once created, Tower displays the Organization details, and allows for the managing of users and administrators for the Organization.
+Once created, Tower displays the Organization details, and allows for the managing of users and administrators for the organization.

 Clicking on Users (beside Details when viewing your organization), displays all the Users associated with this Organization.
 A User is someone with access to Tower with associated roles and Credentials.
 Adding a user to an organization adds them as a member only, specifying a role for the user can be done in the the Permissions tab, as shown in the example below.

 As you can manage the user membership for this Organization here, you can manage user membership on a per-user basis from the Users page by clicking the Users () icon from the left navigation bar.
 The user list from the Organizations view may be sorted by username.
 Use the Tower Search to search for users by various attributes.
 Click Key for using the search, or refer to the Search chapter for more information.